isabella232/dynamic-media-classic.en-1/help/quick-start-swatch-sets.md

 Start by uploading the images and swatch files for your Swatch Sets.

-Click Upload on the Global Navigation bar to upload files from your computer to a folder on the Scene7 Publishing System.
+Click Upload on the Global Navigation bar to upload files from your computer to a folder on Dynamic Media Classic.
 See [Preparing Swatch Set assets for upload](preparing-swatch-set-assets-upload.md#preparing-swatch-set-assets-for-upload)and [Uploading your files](uploading-files.md#uploading-your-files).

 **2. Creating a Swatch Set**